-That’s how many see renewable natural gas or RNG, a clean and affordable fuel that truly turns trash to treasure and potentially waste to wealth.
+That’s how many see renewable natural gas or RNG, a clean and affordable fuel that truly turns trash into treasure and potentially waste into wealth.

 The world can use this biogas alternative fuel to run homes, businesses, and vehicles.
-Since RNG production and use is on the rise, it could also power your investment portfolio to new heights.
+Since RNG production and use are on the rise, it could also power your investment portfolio to new heights.